-If you notice a dark color on your teeth, that shade could have a couple of different causes.
-It might be a sign of underlying dental disease.
+If the base of your tooth is black, or you have a dark color anywhere on your teeth, it could be a sign of underlying dental disease.
 Or it could be because of medication like liquid iron supplements.

 If your teeth are otherwise healthy but have a dusky tinge, it may be the result of what you’re putting in your mouth.
 Coffee can stain your teeth, as can dark-colored sodas and cigarettes.